nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Arrow data are saved as JSON files, one for Teammates and one for Task Panel.
 * Teammates: `[JAR file location]/data/addressbook.json`
 * TaskPanel: `[JAR file location]/data/taskpanel.json`
-Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.